 Accreditation is a third-party attestation related to a conformity assessment body conveying formal demonstration of its competence to carry out the tasks of conformity assessment.
 Accreditation evaluates Conformity Assessment bodies independently, against relevant recognized standards

 The Sri Lanka Accreditation Board (SLAB) is the national accreditation authority for Sri Lanka established under Act No. 32 of 2005.
-The Board functions as an autonomous body under the purview of the Ministry of Higher Education, Technology & Innovation.
+The Board functions as an autonomous body under the purview of the Ministry of Science, Technology & Research.
 SLAB is recognized by the government to assess organizations against International and National standards that provide Testing, Medical/Clinical Testing, Calibration, Inspection, Certification, GHG Validation/Verification bodies, Proficiency Testing Providers and Good Laboratory Practice.

 An introductory See the Home page

 SLAB is not a regulator.
 It does not have any legal or regulatory enforcement powers.
 SLAB carry out its activities voluntarily but SLAB does, however, have an “oversight” functions and works to ensure that those organizations’ it accredits meet the applicable international accreditation standards.

 Having SLAB accreditation does not in any way change the contractual responsibilities among an accredited Conformity Assessment Body (CAB)and its client.
 While the holding of SLAB accreditation is an indication of the integrity and competence of a CAB, it does not constitute an undertaking by SLAB that the CAB will maintain a performance.
 The details of SLAB obligations on use of SLAB logo describe in POLICY ON GOVERNING THE USE OF ACCREDITATION SYMBOLS

 SLAB accredited testing, medical/clinical testing & calibration, inspection, system certification, product certification, bodies certifying personnel, GHG Validation and Verification Bodies, Proficiency Testing providers, and scheme for Good Laboratory Practices reduces the need for suppliers to be assessed by each of their customers.
 SLAB involvement in international groups, such as the APAC, IAF, and ILAC provides for mutual recognition.
 This reduces the need for multiple assessments of suppliers and as a consequence helps to reduce barriers to trade.